Home with Kids: Secondary characters

 Grandpa or Yeye, portrayed by Wen Xingyu (文兴宇), is Xia Donghai's father.
 He is interested in things that are for the common good, like saving electricity and saving water.
 He is a retired sports coach and is often very strict.
 Grandma calls him a fascist.
 Named Xia Xiang.
+As Wen died of lung cancer in 2007, the character ceases to appear in the series.

 Grandma or Laolao, portrayed by Sun Guitian (孙桂田), is Liu Mei's mother.
 She pampers and spoils her grandchildren and spare them from any hardships and inconveniences.
 She dislikes Grandpa; she always seeks to quarrel with him.

 Hu Yitong (胡一统), portrayed by Ma Shuliang (马书良), is Liu Xing's hapless biological father.
 He often drops by unannounced, to the consternation of his ex-wife Liu Mei.

 Mary or Mǎlì (玛丽), portrayed by Hei Mei (戚慧) (seasons 1–2) and Fu Yujia (傅羽佳) (season 4), is the biological mother of Xia Xue and Xia Yu.
 She likes to spoil them and blames Xia Donghai and Liu Mei whenever the children are upset.
 It is implied that she is wealthy, as she owns a BMW and carries around expensive purses.

 Feifei (菲菲), portrayed by Ran Qian (冉倩), is Xia Donghai's cousin.